Kai-Qi/BiP-MFT/README.md

-# Bidirectional Projection-Based Multi-Modal Fusion Transformer for Early Detection of Cerebral Palsy in Infants with Periventricular White Matter Injury
+# Bidirectional Projection-Based Multi-Modal Fusion Transformer for Early Detection of Cerebral Palsy in Infants

 Code release is forthcoming.